akoskm/react-crash-course/README.md

 At the end of each chapter you'll learn something **useful and applicable**.

+## How this course works?

+It's very simple!
+All you need is a browser (you already have one if you're reading this) and an editor (such as [VSCode](https://code.visualstudio.com)).
+Then do the following:

+1. Select an exercise - preferably start from [0_about_react](/0_about_react)
+1. Read README.md for that exercise.
+It contains all the React theory you need to know, a quiz and further instructions.
+1. Save the 0_practice.html (or whatever practice you're working on) to your computer
+1. Open 0_practice.html in your editor and follow the instructions
+1. Once done, open 0_practice.html in your browser
+1. Compare your solution against 0_answer.html (or 1_answer, etc, depending on the exercise you're doing)
+1. Do the next exercise

 ## Who is this course for?

 This course is for people who are interested in Web Technologies and want to build fast web apps with the most popular UI library.